rapidsai/ci-imgs/CONTRIBUTING.md

 2. Make your changes.
 3. If you've changed APIs, update the documentation.
 4. Make sure your code lints.
-5. Issue that pull request!
+5. Create a pull request!

 ## Developer Certificate of Origin
 All contributions to this project must be accompanied by a sign-off indicating that the contribution is made pursuant to the Developer Certificate of Origin (DCO).
 This is a lightweight way for contributors to certify that they wrote or otherwise have the right to submit the code they are contributing to the project.